ozalvarez/thewall9-CMS/README.md

 ## Status

-This repository is a **experimental CMS** your are welcome to contribute.
-Ecommerce features is under development
+This repository is a **Experimental Alpha CMS** your are welcome to contribute.
+Ecommerce features is under development.

+We consider this repository a pre-release

 ## Technologies